apollographql/apollo-ios/docs/source/tutorial/tutorial-detail-view.md

 <img alt="What the launch query will look like immediately after adding it" class="screenshot" src="images/explorer_launch_query_start.png"/>

-First, change the name of the operation from "Query" to "Launch Details" - that will then reflect in the tab name and make it easier to tell which query you're working with:
+First, change the name of the operation from "Query" to "LaunchDetails" - that will then reflect in the tab name and make it easier to tell which query you're working with:

 <img alt="The renamed query" class="screenshot" src="images/explorer_details_renamed.png"/>